-Food Servers with little to no experience tend to make between $17030 and $18360 while the more experienced ones make over $24960 per year.
+Nonrestaurant Food Servers with little to no experience tend to make between $18030 and $19930 while the more experienced ones can earn over $27630 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Food Server is to move to a higher paying state like DC.
-Right now, the highest paying states for Food Servers are DC, NY, CA, CT and HI.
+One of the easiest ways to increase your salary as a Nonrestaurant Food Server is to move to a higher paying state like HI.
+Right now, the highest paying states for Nonrestaurant Food Servers are HI, DC, NY, VT and CA.

-3 other factors that can increase your salary as A Food Server is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nonrestaurant Food Server is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Food Servers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Nonrestaurant Food Servers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons